MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/keyword-queries-and-search-conditions.md

   Then you can use the ID in the `SensitiveType` search property to return documents that contain the custom sensitive data type; for example, `SensitiveType:7e13277e-6b04-3b68-94ed-1aeb9d47de37`

 - You can't use sensitive information types and the `SensitiveType` search property to search for sensitive data at-rest in Exchange Online mailboxes.
+This includes Teams Chats and Conversations as they are stored in the mailbox.
 However, you can use data loss prevention (DLP) policies to protect sensitive email data in transit.
 For more information, see [Overview of data loss prevention policies](data-loss-prevention-policies.md) and [Search for and find personal data](search-for-and-find-personal-data.md).

 ## Search operators